 It’s not always easy to tell when a “habit” crosses over into an “addiction”.
 There is an anonymous self-test here you could try if you aren’t sure.

-You have to be honest with yourself.
-If you think you could give up but you don’t want to, try not gambling for a week and see how it goes.
-If you can do it easily, you don’t have a gambling problem.
+You have to be brutally honest with yourself.
+It’s too easy to kid yourself that you could give up but you don’t want to… Try not gambling for a week and see how it goes.

 It’s often pretty obvious when a friend has an alcohol or drugs problem.
 But many people get very good at hiding their gambling from their family and friends, which makes it harder to get help earlier.